mreshank/portkill/README.md

 | **Any other language** | If it uses a port, we can kill it! | ✅ |

 **How it works:**
-portkill doesn't care what language your process is written in.
+portclear doesn't care what language your process is written in.
 It finds what's using a port at the OS level and kills it.
 Simple and universal.

 ## Installation